aeternity/protocol/epoch/api/channels_api_usage.md

 connections.
 To learn more about channels and their life cycle see [the doc](/channels/README.md).

 In each channel there are two websocket client parties.
-Once the channel is opened - they are equal in every regard.
+For each channel one participates one opens a new websocket connection.
+Once the channel is opened - participants are equal in every regard.
 They have different roles while opening and we have names for them - `initiator` and `responder`.
 For short we will call them _the parties_.